akashchavan15/CarND-Behavioral-Cloning-P3/README.md

 Using Keras Deep learning framework we can create a ".h5" file which we can test later on simulator.
 The challenge in this project is to collect all types of training data and train the model so that it will respond correctly to all types of scenes on track without overfitting and underfitting.

+Model Architecture and Training Strategy
+---
+After exploring different models like AlexNet, VGGNET I decided to go with the model from NVDI.
+The model architecture is described in [a paper by Nvidia](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).